eslint/cn.eslint.org/docs/maintainer-guide/pullrequests.md

 1. A dependency upgrade
 1. Related to the build system

+In addition, committers may merge any non-breaking pull request if it has been approved by at least one TSC member.

-Reviewers may merge all pull requests, including those that committers may merge.
+TSC members may merge all pull requests, including those that committers may merge.

 ## When to Merge a Pull Request